IlonaSilverwood/pan-docs/Lua-introduction.md

 - External dependencies vary between users, and universal JSON filters are not possible.

+Since Pandoc 2.0, you can write

-Pandoc 2.0 and subsequent versions make it possible to write filters in Lua without any external dependencies.
+filters in Lua without any external dependencies.
 A Lua interpreter (version 5.4) and a Lua library for creating pandoc filters is built into the pandoc executable.
 Pandoc data types